Balance and Brain Development: How Dual-Task Play Builds Focus, Coordination, and Resilience in Children

 - Sensory processing issues

-Research such as Dr. Carrick’s Head-Eye Vestibular Motion (HEVM) studies has shown that improving head–eye and vestibular coordination also improves mood, cognition, and balance — confirming how connected these systems truly are.
+Research such as Dr. Carrick’s HEVM studies has shown that improving head–eye and vestibular coordination also improves mood, cognition, and balance — confirming how connected these systems truly are.

 At-Home Dual-Task Activities to Build a Resilient Brain

-Parents can build these skills daily without needing special equipment.
-Try incorporating:
+Parents can build these skills daily without special equipment.

 1. Balance + Cognitive Tasks